Use PCB Routing Tools With an Integrated Trace Length Calculator

 - Multilayer boards can offer some convenience during the routing.
 In some cases, it may be better to opt for a longer trace instead of routing through a via.
 Learn more about choosing between longer traces and routing through vias.

-- Some high speed signalling standards require individual signals to remain within length limits to prevent excess loss.
+- Some high-speed signaling standards require individual signals to remain within length limits to prevent excess loss.
 Learn more about incorporating length matching into your design rules.

 In differential pairs, this prevents common-mode noise cancellation at the receiver and alters the desired signal level.
 In parallel nets, this causes signals to reach the receiver at different times, which causes gates to latch in the incorrect order.
 When you can quickly match lengths with a PCB trace length calculator, you can prevent these signal problems and ensure your signals are received properly.

-There is always a danger that a trace makes a transition to transmission line behavior, but you can prevent reflection from loads due to impedance mismatch when you use impedance controlled design techniques.
+There is always a danger that a trace makes a transition to transmission line behavior, but you can prevent reflection from loads due to impedance mismatch when you use impedance-controlled design techniques.
 This requires explicitly defining the trace geometry with respect to the dielectric constant of the substrate material.
-This helps ensure that your microstrip trace impedance and stripline trace impedance will match to a desired value within a predefined tolerance interval.
+This helps ensure that your microstrip trace impedance and stripline trace impedance will match to the desired value within a predefined tolerance interval.

 You can configure nets in a fly-by topology with and ensure PCB trace length matching in Altium Designer.